hay/chantek/README.md

     CACHEABLE = True

+This will save every unique URL query to an in-memory cache.

+## TODO
+Things that are not working yet and should be done:
+* Commands should be self-documenting, and display help in the API
+* Going to the root of the server (e.g. http://localhost:5000) should return an interactive console
+* More commands!

 ## Who's Chantek?
-"Api" pronounced in Dutch means "monkey", and [Chantek](https://en.wikipedia.org/wiki/Chantek) is a very special monkey.
+"Api" pronounced in Dutch means "monkey", and [Chantek](https://en.wikipedia.org/wiki/Chantek) is a very special monkey indeed.
 He's mastered sign language, and even understands spoken English.
 Given the fact that API's are all about communication, it made sense to name a HTTP server after a monkey that speaks English.